Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 ### Key Findings in Stroke Dataset
 The analysis provides several key insights regarding stroke risk factors:

-1. Heart Risk (Heart Disease and/or Hypertension) Are Associated with Stroke
+1. Heart Risk (Heart Disease or Hypertension) Are Associated with Stroke
    - Individuals with heart risk have a significantly higher likelihood of experiencing a stroke.
    - A Chi-square test of independence (p = 0.000) confirms a association between stroke and heart risk at the 5% significance level.